matthewmagee05/image-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.

+## Docker Setup

+- cd into `local` folder
+- run `docker-compose up -d --build`
+- go to `localhost`
+- Make sure the api project is running as well.
+Instructions can be found on that repo.

+## Run Without Docker

+- run `npm install`
+- run `ng s`
+- visit `localhost:4200`
+- ensure the api is running as well.
+Instructions can be found on that repo.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.